RaffaeleAns/automatic_car_damage_detection/README.md

 ## Report

-[Here](https://github.com/RaffaeleAns/Adversarial-Fair-Classifier/blob/master/report.pdf) you can find the technical report with the details of the analysis.
+[Here](https://github.com/RaffaeleAns/Adversarial-Fair-Classifier/blob/master/report.pdf) you can find a short presentation.

-## Presentation
+## Thesis

-[Here](https://github.com/RaffaeleAns/Adversarial-Fair-Classifier/blob/master/AML%20presentazione.pdf) you can find a short presentation.
+[Here](https://github.com/RaffaeleAns/Adversarial-Fair-Classifier/blob/master/AML%20presentazione.pdf) you can find the technical report with the details of the analysis.

 ## Codes

-[Here](https://github.com/RaffaeleAns/Adversarial-Fair-Classifier/blob/master/code.ipynb) you can find the notebook.
+[Here](https://github.com/RaffaeleAns/Adversarial-Fair-Classifier/blob/master/code.ipynb) you can find the codes.